cop4331-group-14/COP4331-Project/project_markdown_files/architecture.md

 ## Security
 * The game is not online and does not access personal infromation.
-Therefore, security is not a concert.
+Therefore, security is not a concern.

 ## Performance
 * The game should operate at >= 30 frames-per-second.